Activities!

 Diving and Snorkelling

-We have PADI qualified dive masters on site, however instructors need to be booked in advance for both PADI and NAUI courses.
 You can snorkel from the shore or head out on one of our boat or a dhow to one of several offshore reefs/sand islands.
-This area is pristine and undiscovered, where swimming is possible all year round.
+This area is pristine and undiscovered, where swimming is possible year round.

 Kayaking